 ……

-The Expected Duration field indicates the duration for which the proposed TID-to-link mapping is expected to be effective in units of TUs when the Mapping Switch Time field is present, and the remaining duration for which the proposed TID-to-link mapping is expected to be effective in units of Tus when the Mapping Switch Time field is not present.
+The Expected Duration field indicates the duration for which the proposed TID-to-link mapping is expected to be effective in units of TUs when the Mapping Switch Time field is present, and the remaining duration for which the proposed TID-to-link mapping is expected to be effective in units of Tus when the Mapping Switch Time field is not present, (#18145)with the starting point of the remaining duration being the most recent TBTT on or before the time when the frame carrying the field is transmitted.
 The Expected Duration field is present if the TID-To-Link Mapping element is carried in a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD, and is not present otherwise.

 ……